Reading-eScience-Centre/coverage-restapi/spec.md

         "variable": "timeStart",
         "property": {
           "id": "opensearchtime:start",
-          "comment": "Character string with the start of the temporal interval according to RFC3339.", "range": "xsd:string"
+          "comment": "Character string with the start of the temporal interval according to an RFC3339 date-time.", "range": "xsd:string"
         },
         "required": false